vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ### Assembling the ground mount

-I screw a bolt and plate on each side of the hole in the flower box so the pipe is strong attached to the flower box.
+I screw a bolt and plate on each side of the hole in the flower box so the pipe is strongly attached to the flower box.
 The pipe must stick only 15 cm above street level and the rest will be in the ground underneath the flower box.

 <img src="images_allux-600\pin_bolt.jpg" height="250px" alt="screw the plates"/>